The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.5

-Interested in buying a BMW 8 Series Gran Coupe?
+Reliability of a BMW 8 Series Gran Coupe

 Inside, BMW has perfected the art of the brand’s minimalist approach, mixed with subtle touches of luxury.
 So you still have pared-back leather surfaces on the dash and doors, which is all tightly cut and stitched, but you can specify more gregarious touches like the cut-glass gear-lever handle which is illuminated inside.
 If you want more sporty styling, you can choose seatbelts with the M-badge red and blue stripes.

 Features of the BMW 8 Series Gran Coupe

 You get a lot of standard equipment, because this is intended to be a luxury purchase, even in base specification.
 There are 20-inch alloys, M Sport brakes, BMW’s display key which has a little digital screen showing car information, head-up display, adaptive LED headlights, parking assistant, LED rear lights, rear-view camera, ambient interior lighting, four-zone air-con, front and rear seat heating, welcome lights, automatic tailgate, M aerodynamic package, enhanced Bluetooth with wireless charging and a harman/kardon audio system to mention just the highlights.
 As ever though BMW encourages its customers to spend in the options list and, in this instance, spend big.
 Opportunity to make an already expensive car even more so is there for the taking…

 Power for a BMW 8 Series Gran Coupe